Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Introduction

-Another major advantage of the composite layer is that the spatial and semantic functions can be customized independently, guaranteeing a remarkable flexibility in terms of design and number of parameters.
-We present two types of composite layer that combine spatial information and features in substantially different ways, to demonstrate its design flexibility.
-Besides the \emph{convolutional composite layer}, which represents an alternative formulation for point convolution, we present the \emph{aggregate composite layer}, which combines spatial information and features in a nonlinear manner, while most of the existing works exclusively adopt linear operators.
+There are two other implications stemming from the structure of our composite layer: \begin{itemize} \item Regularization: in our composite layer, the spatial and semantic functions are defined by two separate weight tensors, which are then multiplied to obtain a unique weight tensor whose rank is constrained to be lower or equal to that of the smaller factor.
+This low-rank property can be considered a peculiar form of regularization. \item Modularity: we can design new layers by simply redefining the semantic or the spatial function.
+To demonstrate this aspect of generality, we define two versions of the composite layer: besides the \emph{convolutional composite layer}, which is an alternative formulation of point convolution, we present the \emph{aggregate composite layer}, which combines spatial information and features in a nonlinear manner, while most existing layers are linear. \end{itemize}

-Existing point-convolutional layers such as the well-established ConvPoint~\cite{BoulchConvpoint} and KPConv~\cite{HuguesKPConv} lack a similar flexibility since their components operating on spatial information and features are tightly related by design.
-For this reason, they cannot be easily customized without compromising the performance of the network or substantially increasing the number of parameters, as we demonstrate in our experiments.

-We use our composite layers to implement \emph{CompositeNets}, which can be successfully employed in both supervised tasks such as classification and, most importantly, unsupervised anomaly detection on point clouds.
-To this purpose, we train our CompositeNets for anomaly detection following the self-supervised approach presented in~\cite{golan2018deep}, using geometric transformations to produce surrogate labels.
-Our code is publicly available at \url{https://github.com/sirolf-otrebla/CompositeNet}.
+We use our composite layers to implement \emph{CompositeNets}, deep neural networks that we successfully train for classification, semantic segmentation, and unsupervised anomaly detection, following the self-supervised approach presented in~\cite{golan2018deep}.
+The unsupervised anomaly detection experiment tackles a rarely investigated task in 3D point cloud domain, and has been addressed only in very specific scenarios~\cite{ao2017one, lyu2021online}.

-Our experiments on two synthetic point cloud benchmarks, namely \emph{ModelNet40}~\cite{WuModelnet} and \emph{ShapeNet}~\cite{ChangShapenet}, and the real-world \emph{ScanNet} dataset~\cite{dai2017scannet} show that our aggregate CompositeNet outperforms ConvPoint and achieves similar classification performance compared to KPConv~\cite{HuguesKPConv} despite having a much simpler architecture.
-We also show that self-supervised deep neural networks substantially outperform both traditional anomaly detectors based on hand-crafted point cloud descriptors~\cite{hana2018comprehensive} and the variational autoencoder presented in \cite{masuda2021toward}, which is the only deep anomaly-detection algorithm for point clouds in the literature.
-As for classification, our experiments on anomaly detection indicate that our aggregate CompositeNet outperforms ConvPoint and aligns with KPConv despite having a much simpler architecture.
-These promising results confirm the effectiveness of our composite layers.